 We are proud to highlight the programs, students, teachers and volunteers of Junior Achievement of Eastern North Carolina.
 Our goal in raising awareness through the media is to increase the number of students we can positively impact in our service area.
-Below you will find recent interviews with JA volunteers, media, press releases and our recently recognized ambassadors.
+Below you will find recent interviews with JA volunteers, media, and press releases.

 Steve McLaurin Enjoys Imparting Life Lessons

 Running a 69-year-old parking management company that is one of the largest and most highly regarded parking firms in the Southeastern United States takes a lot of time and effort.
 So, you could forgive Steve McLaurin, vice president of Raleigh-based McLaurin Parking, if he had little time for other pursuits.

 Except that McLaurin feels he has a lot to offer the youth of today.
 He has been volunteering for Junior Achievement of Eastern North Carolina since 1987 and still teaches courses in entrepreneurship, the basics of business, and taking risks.